mattrmaloney/covid-post-acute-care/README.md

 ### Instructions for performing analysis using included functions

-The *UT_analysis_example.R* and *health_system_analysis_example.R* scripts provide examples of how to perform analysis and create figures that summarize the post-acute care simulations.
+The *state_analysis_example.R* and *health_system_analysis_example.R* scripts provide examples of how to perform analysis and create figures that summarize the post-acute care simulations.
 A typical analysis workflow might be

 * Load in an array of simulation results (i.e., .rds file output(s) from *run_post_acute_sims*) from the *pac_results_data* folder.